Disease & Vaccine Information

 Image source: CDC PHIL

 Pneumococcal disease is an infection caused by Streptococcus pneumoniae (S. pneumoniae) bacteria.
-S. pneumoniae bacteria are gram-positive, lancet shaped, facultative anaerobic bacteria and currently over 90 known serotypes have been identified.
-Only a few of the serotypes cause the majority of pneumococcal infections but nearly all serotypes have the ability to cause serious disease.
+S. pneumoniae bacteria are gram-positive, lancet shaped, facultative anaerobic bacteria and currently 100 known serotypes (strains) have been identified.
+Only a few of the strains cause the majority of pneumococcal infections but nearly all strains have the ability to cause serious disease.

 Pneumococcal meningitis accounts for over 50 percent of all cases of bacterial meningitis in the United States.
 Symptoms of meningitis may include fever, stiff neck, irritability, vomiting, seizures, headache, light sensitivity, and coma.
-Between 3,000 and 6,000 cases of pneumococcal meningitis occur yearly in the United States and death occurs in approximately 22 percent of adults and 8 percent of children.
+Approximately 2,000 cases of pneumococcal meningitis occur yearly in the United States and death occurs in approximately 22 percent of adults and 8 percent of children.

 Lab testing of blood or other body fluids such as cerebrospinal fluid, must be completed to confirm a diagnosis of S. pneumoniae.